MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-drill.md

 ## Drill down all fields at once

 There are many ways to drill into your visual.
 Selecting the double arrow drill-down icon :::image type="icon" source="./media/end-user-drill/power-bi-drill-icon3.png"::: takes you to the next level in the hierarchy.
-For example, if you're at the territory level for Kentucky and Tennessee, you can drill down to the city level, then the postal code level, and, finally, the store name level for both states.
+For example, if you're at the category level, you can drill down to the manufacturer level, then the segment level, and, finally, the product level for all categories.
 Each step in the path shows you new information.

 :::image type="content" source="./media/end-user-drill/power-bi-drill-path.png" alt-text="Diagram showing the steps of the drill pathway." lightbox="./media/end-user-drill/power-bi-drill-path.png#lightbox":::